"Between The World And Me" Might Be Triggering At Times, But Director Kamilah Forbes Hopes It Inspires You Too

 "It's through the struggle that a brilliant and beautiful group of people that has defined global culture springs up, and there's something truly profound about that," the director concluded proudly.
 "I know the book definitely relayed that message, and I hope the film will also be able to convey that too."

-Between the World and Me is now available to be streamed for free on HBO and on demand via participating partners all Thanksgiving weekend.
+Between the World and Me is now available to be streamed on-demand via participating partners all weekend.